Danielabdr/It-Factory-QA-course/Automation Testing/TMDB_unit_test/readme.md

 - import HtmlTestRunner

 3. Running the tests
 - can be done by running the entire test suite, which will start the running of all the tests in the classes that were called in the test suite
 - the running will be done based on a runner defined as an instance of class HTMLTestRunner

 4. Test results
-Through running the test suites I have obtained a number of six executed tests, which all passed.
+Through running the test suites I have obtained a number of eleven executed tests, which all passed.
 The tests that were passed are the following:
 - test_check_creating_list_possible_with_name_containing_letters_numbers_and_special_characters
 - test_check_user_is_able_to_delete_a_list